 Do test submissions for all contact and lead generation forms to make sure they are processing correctly and leads are getting through.
 Also remember to check the thank you page, automated notification emails that are sent to your team, and the automated reply emails that are sent to the people who submit the forms to make sure the message they receive is accurate.

 You’d be surprised how often this gets overlooked.
 Incorrect or outdated phone numbers and email addresses can cost you a lot when new dental patients can’t get in touch with you easily.
-Your NAP (name, address, phone number) should also be listed consistently everywhere it appears, including social sites and directories, to help your local SEO.
+Your NAP (name, address, phone number) should also be listed consistently everywhere it appears, including social sites and directories, to help your local dental SEO.
 While you’re at it, make sure your hours are also correct, especially if you temporarily changed them during the shutdown.